verrazzano/docs/content/en/docs/customize/grafana.md

 ### Configure SMTP server

-To configure SMTP server for Grafana notifications, complete the following steps:
+To configure Grafana to send SMTP notifications, complete the following steps:

 1. Create a secret named `smtp-secret` in the `verrazzano-system` namespace which contains the SMTP server credentials.
 For example:
 {{< clipboard >}}